erkovacs/ase-dam-project/README.md

 -	Contact
 -	About
 -	Help

 -Activities :
  - create questionnaire + assign it to a category
  -	Activity for setting the max response time, display the score and feedback for each questionnaire
  -	Enter test :  field for the code (if student)
  -	??? how and where do we generate the codes
+  -- [EK] A user of type Professor will receive a hash specific to a questionnaire once he has created it.
+It will be bound to that specific instance of the questionnaire - if he changes anything, a new code will be generated.
+In the view where he can edit the questionnaire there will be a field with this code and he can get it from there if he needs it after he created the questionnaire;
--	??? we need a new activity for each question of a questionnaire or better  use fragments
+ -	??? we need a new activity for each question of a questionnaire or better  use fragments -- [EK] There will only ever be one view, and it will be populated dynamically with different data for each question.
+We will not create them manually, only the logic behind the display of each field.
+I am not sure how can this be achieved in Android though, needs more investigation;
  -	Create teams

 ## Barem